OpenDataDSL/website/blog/2023-02-21-matrixP17/index.md

 * **FINAN:** Banks, Insurance Companies, and Other Financials
 * **OTHER:** Other

-At the [website](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) of Kenneth R. French you get further information on the industry portfolio composition.
+On the [website](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) of Kenneth R. French you get further information on the industry portfolio composition.

 ### Time frames
 The analysis is done for two different time horizons, specifically for the 3 years of covid, namely 2020, 2021, 2022 and the 3 years before covid, 2017, 2018 and 2019.
-Consequently for both time frames we have a set of 36 observations.
+Consequently for both time frames we have a set of 36 monthly observations.

 ### Data visualisation

 In the ODSL WebPortal the data can be checked.
-Exemplary the return time series for FOOD and CARS industries are shown for the entire time horizon.
+The below chart shows the return time series for the FOOD and CARS industries for the entire time horizon.

 <img className={styles.product_screenshot} src="/img/blog/matrix/wp_TS_all.PNG" />

-In comparison to that setting a specific range to show up in the WebPortal, here years 2017-2022, which cover both time frames.
+In comparison to that, we can set a specific range to show up in the WebPortal, here years 2017-2022, which cover both time frames.
 Looking at the two lines (blue is FOOD and red is CARS), we already see a different behaviour of the two lines: In the first half the values are quite close and in the second half the values differ quite a lot.

 <img className={styles.product_screenshot} src="/img/blog/matrix/wp_TS_6y.PNG" />

 ### Usage of matrices in ODSL WebPortal
+We are going to create 2 matrices to help us analyse the data:
-A matrix with the main statistics and a correlation matrix can help to analyse the data and represent the dependencies for the 17 industries in a structured way.
+* A matrix with the main statistics (min, max, mean, stddev)
+* A correlation matrix which can help to analyse the data and represent the dependencies for the 17 industries in a structured way.

 #### Main Statistics
 As main statistics we consider minimum value, maximum value, mean and standard deviation that are calculated, stored and shown up for the two time frames.